UTV fire tool holder on roof

 On each end of the pvc Paul put two layers of used innertube with X slits cut in them.
 So this is four circles of rubber.
 The hard part was getting the hose clamps around the two layers of rubber.

 Now the tools are easily slid in from the front and the friction of the rubber holds them in.
-I suppose if you stomp hard on the brakes you might have a tool slide forward, but this has not happened yet.
-And low hanging tree limbs can do havoc to anything on the roof.
+Low hanging tree limbs can do havoc to anything on the roof.

 About Grassland Restoration Network blog